 Other animals that are vulnerable or of particular management concern in Clayoquot Sound include Roosevelt Elk, Black Bear and Black-tailed Deer.
-For elk, a blue-listed species, the reserve network captures large valley bottom areas which offer high value winter habitat.
-This provides sufficient protection for a small population of over-wintering animals.
-Suitable habitat for Black Bear and Black-tailed Deer is represented in other reserves and protected areas within the Bedwell-Ursus-Bulson planning unit, and therefore specific reserves for these species have not been identified as part of this watershed plan.
+For elk, a blue-listed species, the reserve network captures valley bottom areas which offer high value winter habitat.
+Considering that elk appear to be very casual visitors to this area, the amount of reserved areas, plus the suite of management strategies recommended by the Science Panel, are expected to provide protection for over-wintering animals.
+Suitable habitat for Black Bear and Black-tailed Deer is represented in other reserves and protected areas within the Fortune Channel planning unit, and therefore specific reserves for these species have not been identified as part of this watershed plan.